-Register r Value Direction Description SPC_STA TUS 10 read Status register, of the board.
+Register r Value Direction Description SPC_STATUS 10 read Status register, of the board.
 SPC_RUN 0 Indicates that the board has been started and is waiting for a triggerevent.
-SPC_TRIGGER 10 Indicates that the board is running and a triggerevent has been detected. ne board is running and a triggerevent has been detected.
+SPC_TRIGGER 10 Indicates that t ne board is running and a triggerevent has been detected.
 SPC_READY 20 Indicates that the board has stopped.